carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 `-v ${PWD}:/temp`

-What this means is -- link my current directory with the container, and inside the container, name the directory `/temp`
+What this means is -- link my current directory (on the host) with the container, and inside the container, name the directory `/temp`

 Let's try running the command now: